WGLab/DeepMod/docs/Install.md

 ```

   ### Package installation
 Users have their own choice of how to install required package above.
 But to efficiently manage the installation packages, Anaconda is recommended.
-After installing Annocoda, it would also be an good option to use virtual environment in annocoda. `conda create -n mdeepmod python=2.7 anaconda` can be used to create a virtual environment, and `source activate mdeepmod` can be used to activate the virtual environment, and then install required packages or run DeepMod.
+After installing Annocoda, it would also be an good option to use virtual environment in annocoda. `conda create -n mdeepmod python=3.6` can be used to create a virtual environment, and `source activate mdeepmod` can be used to activate the virtual environment, and then install required packages or run DeepMod.
 If users want to exit the virtual environment, simply type `source deactivate`.

 After creating `mdeepmod` virtual environment using annocoda, the following commands can install majority of necessary packages: